vic-gfuentes/core-api/README.md

 ### Overview

-This Rest API is built with Node.js, Express, Prisma ORM, and PostgresQL.
-It provides CRUD functionality for a simple Users model.
+TypeScript REST API template built with Node.js, Express, Prisma ORM, and PostgreSQL for a user management system.
+It includes features such as CRUD operations for users, authentication, authorization, email sending, file upload handling, and background workers for asynchronous tasks.
+Includes test coverage for each component.
+Dockerization and CI/CD pipeline configurations are also available to ensure easy deployment and continuous integration.

 ### Installation